 Sex.
 We love to do it, there is no question, but do we know how to practice it safely?
+And how about the perfect gentleman sex?
 Well, the answer might be no.

 Why?
 Mostly because Sex-Ed is still quite taboo even today.
 Just think what’s the place from which you educated yourself about sex.
 Trial and fail combined with long nights watching porn…

 Well, we can’t teach you how to rock the word from the first time ever.
 In fact, everyone should go through the humiliation of the first time.
 That’s just fair…

 However, we aren’t going to talk about the diseases that you might get from a dumb decision at the bar.
 Those are for you to read about and think of the consequences.

 What we will take a look is a deadly disease that now isn’t limited to a particular group of people.
 In fact, eventually everyone can be a threat.
 That’s why Gentleman Zone brings you the dangers and how you can protect yourself.